LavrenkoIra29UK/automated-test1/README.md

 # automated-test1
-Filling out a form on a page using Seleniumfrom selenium import webdriver from selenium.webdriver.common.by import By import time
+Filling out a form on a page using Selenium

+from selenium import webdriver from selenium.webdriver.common.by import By import time